wq2012/SpectralCluster/README.md

 **Question:** Why are you performing eigen-decomposition directly on the similarity matrix instead of its Laplacian matrix? ([source](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9053122))

 **Answer:** No, we are not performing eigen-decomposition directly on the similarity matrix.
-In the sequence of refinement operations, the first operation is `CropDiagonal`, which replaces each diagonal element of the similarity matrix by the max value of the row.
+In the sequence of refinement operations, the first operation is `CropDiagonal`, which replaces each diagonal element of the similarity matrix by the max non-diagonal value of the row.
 After this operation, the matrix has similar properties to a standard Laplacian matrix.

 ## Misc